babashka/cli/README.md

 even though antq has its own `-main` function.
 However since antq expects a vector of strings for e.g. `--skip`, this library currently has no way of expressing that on the command line, but you can hack around that with the metadata hack shown above.
-Another solution would be if `outdated` added the following metadata:
+A proper solution that would fix it for all callers:

 ``` clojure
 (defn outdated